-Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Is Denied
+Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Are Denied

 In December, Dee and her husband crossed into the U.S. at a legal port of entry.

 After leaving Cuba, they traveled to Mexicali — a Mexican city on the California border — where they had to wait a month before being allowed through, Dee said.
-The Trump administration put a "metering" system in place last year, limiting the daily number of people crossing through legal ports of entry and forcing many asylum seekers to wait for months until their number is called.
+The Trump administration put a "metering" system in place last year, limiting the daily number of people crossing through legal ports of entry and forcing many asylum-seekers to wait for months until their number is called.

 "We abided by the law that Donald Trump laid out," Dee said.
 "In order to claim asylum, you're supposed to do that at a port of entry at the border.
 We waited for one month in Mexicali.
-We hardly had anything to survive there, we hadn't brought anything with us."
+We hardly had anything to survive there; we hadn't brought anything with us."

 The couple turned themselves in to officials and requested asylum.
 They were both put into detention.
 Dee was in a California detention center for two months before being granted parole, she said.
-Her husband was shuffled between several different centers before being landing in Ferriday in February, according to Dee.
+Her husband was shuffled between several different centers before landing in Ferriday in February, according to Dee.

-Dee said she's been frustrated that even after following what she thought was the appropriate protocol, she's still being punished.
-Villalpando wasn't surprised, and said that the country's immigration laws are unfairly opaque and constantly shifting.
+Dee said she has been frustrated that even after following what she thought was the appropriate protocol, she's still being punished.
+Villalpando wasn't surprised and said that the country's immigration laws are unfairly opaque and constantly shifting.

 "This is not a fair system to fight your case," Villalpando said.
 "It's a system to ensure you will be in detention the longest time possible."